Members area

 Gender pay gap

-We want all our staff to succeed in their roles and be able to access opportunities equally.
-Gender pay reporting helps us to achieve this goal.
-Reporting on the gender pay gap in a set format is also a legal requirement.
-To calculate the data in this report we have used the terms ‘women’ and ‘men’ to calculate their legal gender.
+We want all our staff to fulfil their roles and access opportunities equally – and gender pay reporting helps us towards this goal.
+Reporting on the gender pay gap is also a legal requirement, and uses gender-based terminology like women, men, male and female to show pay information calculated by gender.

-The gender pay gap reporting shows any difference between average earnings for men and women across the whole organisation, regardless of role.
-This is not the same as ‘equal pay’ which deals with pay differences between men and women who carry out the same or similar roles or work of equal value.
+A gender pay gap is the difference between a man's and a woman's average pay, calculated using all roles across the organisation, expressed as a percentage.
+This means our gender pay gap shows the difference between average earnings for men and women across the whole charity, regardless of role.
+This can be confused with equal pay, which shows pay differences between men and women who carry out the same or similar roles or work of equal value.

-Data is taken from all employees on pay which has not been reduced by sickness, maternity, paternity, adoption, or other absence on the snapshot date of 5 April 2022.
-These are the ‘relevant employees’
+Data is taken from all employees on pay which has not been reduced by sickness, maternity, paternity, adoption, or other absence on the snapshot date (April 2024).

 Mean gender pay gap

-The average of the figures for men and the average of the figures for women - calculated by adding up the hourly pay rates and dividing by the number of people in the list.
+The average of the figures for men and the average of the figures for women - calculated by adding up the hourly pay rates and dividing by the number of people.

-• This is below the Office of National Statistics (ONS) estimated national mean pay gap of 13.9% (ONS data 26 October 2022) and a decrease of 1.4% from our pay gap reported in 2021
+• *This is above the Office of National Statistics (ONS) estimated national mean pay gap of 13.10% (ONS data from 2024)

 Median gender pay gap

-The salary that lies at the midpoint or the central figure of a list of all the hourly pay rates of men and women from the highest to the lowest.
+The midpoint salary, or the salary right in the middle on a list of all the hourly pay rates of men and women from the highest to the lowest.

-• This is 17.9% which means that the median female employee is paid 17.9% less than the median male employee.
+• This is 23.5% which means that the median female employee is paid 23.5% less than the median male employee (up from 22.2% last year)

 Quartile pay bands

-The quartile information is calculated by listing all salaries from highest to lowest and then splitting that information into four equal quarters to determine the percentage of male as against female employees in each quartile.
+The quartile information is calculated by listing all salaries from highest to lowest and then splitting that information into four equal quarters to determine the percentage of male and female employees in each quartile.

 Upper pay quartile

-Includes all employees whose standard hourly rate places them in the top 25%.
+Includes all employees whose standard hourly rate places them in the highest 25% of earners.

 Upper middle pay quartile